yuxuanxc/tp/docs/DeveloperGuide.md

 * 2b.
 The format is invalid.

   Use case ends.

-* 3a.
-Error deleting list from storage

-    * 3a1.
-TrackPad shows an error.

-      Use case ends.

 <!-- if <u> doesn't work, try <ins>text</ins> -->
 **Use case: UC15 - Add a tourist attraction into selected itinerary**